 Satellite TV providers

 Satellite receivers are usually locked to a specific provider.
-The Hopper 3 works with DISH, the Genie with DIRECTV, and the Orby DVR with Orby, and they can’t be swapped to other services.
+The Hopper 3 works with DISH and the Genie with DIRECTV, and they can’t be swapped to other services.
 That makes the provider an important piece of the puzzle.

 Get more details about the two major satellite TV providers by reading “DISH vs. DIRECTV.”
 If you feel stuck deciding between the two, it’ll help you out.